Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Collection Metafields

-• Style Tips (How to wear this collection)
+• Style Tips – Suggestions on how to wear or combine items

-• Featured Banner Image (a special hero image for the collection page)
+• Featured Banner Image – A hero image for the collection page

-You can then display this information on your collection page using Shopify’s Theme Editor with Dynamic Sources.
+You can display this extra information directly on your collection pages using Shopify’s Theme Editor and Dynamic Sources.

 Customers & Orders Metafields